QuantiusBenignus/voluble/README.md

 *Version 2.0 (July 2026)*

-Voluble is a GNOME Shell extension plus a companion helper script that turns desktop notifications, mouse‑selection, or piece of highlighted text into natural‑sounding speech.
-It now ships with **multilingual support, on‑the‑fly language switching, local LLM summarisation/translation/explanation, and a proofreading mode**.
+Voluble is a GNOME Shell extension plus a companion helper script that turns desktop notifications, mouse‑selection, or pieces of highlighted text into natural‑sounding speech.
+It now ships with **multilingual support, on‑the‑fly language switching, local LLM summarization/translation/explanation, and a proofreading mode**.

 ---